Koha-Community/kohadocs/source/cron_jobs.rst

 .. _connexion-import-daemon-label:

-Connexion Import Daemon
+Connexion import daemon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/bin/connexion\_import\_daemon.pl

-Does: A daemon that listens for OCLC Connexion requests and is compliant with OCLC Gateway specification.
+Does: listens for OCLC Connexion requests and is compliant with OCLC Gateway specification.
 It takes requests with MARC XML and import batch parameters from a configuration file and forwards it to svc/import_bib